Naproxen and esomeprazole (Oral route)

 Warnings:Oral route(Tablet, Delayed Release)

 Esomeprazole magnesium/naproxen may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may be increased in patients with cardiovascular disease or risk factors for cardiovascular disease.
+This risk may be increased with long-term use and in patients with cardiovascular disease or risk factors for cardiovascular disease.
 Naproxen is contraindicated for the treatment of perioperative pain in the setting of CABG surgery.
 Esomeprazole magnesium/naproxen contains an NSAID.
 NSAID-containing products can also cause an increased risk of serious and potentially fatal gastrointestinal adverse events (eg, bleeding, ulceration, and perforation of the stomach or intestines), especially in the elderly .

 Propionic Acid (class)